SimplexCC/sell-docs/source/includes/reference/_poid.md

 The request includes data entered by an end-user, and scanned images of a document in support of the data.
 Simplex is asking that you verify that the images and legitimate and that the data in them matches that entered by the end-user.

-This request from Simplex results in you starting "KYC POID verification process", for which you also generate an identifier.
+This request from Simplex results in you starting "KYC proof-of-identity verification process", for which you also generate an identifier.
 Your response includes this identifier, together with the status of the verification process:

 `"pending"` : the verification process is underway.